ayfu/GetCleanData/CodeBook.md

 		4. SITTING
 		5. STANDING
 		6. LAYING
-	- The code reads from `UCI HAR Dataset/features.txt` to extract measurement names, and then it appropriately labels each column in the data frame with descriptive variable names.
+	- The code reads from `./UCI HAR Dataset/features.txt` to extract measurement names, and then it appropriately labels each column in the data frame with descriptive variable names.
 It does this by extracting the character strings with the "mean" and "std" in them and then replaces each column name with the extracted string (excluding the activity column and the subject column).
 The final data frame is still 10299 x 68, so there are a total of 66 variable names, which are:
 		1. "tBodyAcc-mean()-X"
 		2. "tBodyAcc-mean()-Y"
 		3. "tBodyAcc-mean()-Z"